APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 ## Comparison

-Is there weight to their claims that the security of pro-Palestine students are at risk due to unequal handling of incidents by the administration?
+Is there weight to the claims that the security of pro-Palestine students are at risk due to unequal handling of incidents by the administration?

 "I only urge Bruins to remember that passion must coexist with compassion.
 We should debate ideas, but we must never attack one another’s fundamental humanity.
 We must not devolve into violating one another’s rights or jeopardizing one another’s physical safety.
 Anyone experiencing harassment should report it through our Office of Equity, Diversity and Inclusion.
 If you feel unsafe or threatened, immediately contact UCPD or call 911.”